perez987/OpenCore-and-UEFI-Secure-Boot/README.md

 ## 7. Ending

-After introducing db.auth, kek.auth and pk.auth in the firmware we can boot signed OpenCore and macOS with UEFI Secure Boot enabled.
+After emedding db.auth, kek.auth and pk.auth in the firmware we can boot signed OpenCore and macOS with UEFI Secure Boot enabled.